Autonomous Power Allocation based on Distributed Deep Learning for Device-to-Device Communication Underlaying Cellular Network: Acknowledgment

 \begin{IEEEbiography}[{ }]{Joohan Park} received the B.E. degree in Computer Science and Engineering from Hanyang University, South Korea, in 2017.
 He is currently pursuing the M.S.-leading-to-Ph.D. degree in Computer Science and Engineering at Hanyang University, South Korea.
 Since 2017, he has been with the Computer Science and Engineering, Hanyang University of Engineering, South Korea.
 His research interests include wireless power transfer, RF energy harvesting network, and simultaneous wireless information and power transfer (SWIPT). (email: 1994pjh@hanyang.ac.kr) \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Jaewon Noh} Noh received the B.E. degree in Computer Science and Engineering from Hanyang University, South Korea, in 2015.
 He is currently pursuing the M.S.-leading-to-Ph.D. degree in Computer Science and Engineering at Hanyang University, South Korea.
 Since 2015, he has been with the Computer Science and Engineering, Hanyang University of Engineering, South Korea.
-His research interests include security for wireless communication, wireless communication, and vehicular communication systems. (email: wodnjs1451@hanyang.ac.kr) \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Sunghyun Cho} received his B.S., M.S., and Ph.D. in Computer Science and Engineering from Hanyang University, Korea, in 1995, 1997, and 2001, respectively.
+His research interests include security for wireless communication, wireless communication, and vehicular communication systems. (email: wodnjs1451@hanyang.ac.kr) \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Sunghyun Cho} received his B.S., M.S., and Ph.D. in Computer Science and Engineering from Hanyang University, Korea, in 1995, 1997, and 2001, respectively.
 From 2001 to 2006, he was with Samsung Advanced Institute of Technology, and with Telecommunication R\&D Center of Samsung Electronics, where he has been engaged in the design and standardization of MAC and network layers of WiBro/WiMAX and 4G-LTE systems.
 From 2006 to 2008, he was a Postdoctoral Visiting Scholar in the Department of Electrical Engineering, Stanford University.
 He is currently a Professor in the dept. of Computer Science and Engineering, Hanyang University.
 His primary research interests are 5th generation mobile communications, software defined networks, and vehicular communication systems.
-He is a member of the board of directors of the Institute of Electronics and Information Engineers (IEIE) and the Korean Institute of Communication Sciences (KICS). (email: chopro@hanyang.ac.kr) \end{IEEEbiography}
+He is a member of the board of directors of the Institute of Electronics and Information Engineers (IEIE) and the Korean Institute of Communication Sciences (KICS). (email: chopro@hanyang.ac.kr) \end{IEEEbiography} \EOD